 One product worth considering is OnDeck’s short-term loan with loan amounts ranging from $5,000 to $250,000 and repayment term up to 24 months.
-By making your OnDeck loan payments on time, you get to build your credit score.
-Plus, if you’re in a time crunch, the same day funding facility allows you to get funds in your business bank account by 5:00 pm ET.
+By repaying your OnDeck loan on time, you get to build your credit score and if you’re in a time crunch, the same day funding facility allows you to get funds by 5.00 pm.

 Short-term business line of credit: Fundbox

 This is a revolving line of credit that business owners can withdraw funds from on-demand whenever necessary.
 Borrowers are able to access the funds up to a specified approved amount.
 If you need your business line of credit extended, a renewal needs to be made either semi-annually or annually.
 Be mindful of repayments since you will be charged interest on any open credit balance on your account.